OpenMetadata vs. DataHub: Compare Architecture, Capabilities, Integrations & More

 An overview of OpenMetadata

-In the second iteration, LinkedIn tackled the problem of having a very wide variety of data systems, query languages, and access mechanisms by creating a generalized metadata service that acts as the backbone of DataHub.
+DataHub was LinkedIn’s second attempt at solving the data discovery and cataloging problem; they had earlier open-sourced another tool called WhereHows.
+In the second iteration, LinkedIn tackled having a wide variety of data systems, query languages, and access mechanisms by creating a generalized metadata service that acts as the backbone of DataHub.

 Read more about DataHub here.